 It’s not been long since we were introduced to “the cloud.”
 And now we have turned into a cloud-based world.
-It was a revolution when Gmail launched and they introduced 1GB free storage space, which was multiple times larger than its closest competitor Hotmail.
+It was a revolution when Gmail launched, and they introduced 1GB free storage space, which was multiple times larger than its closest competitor Hotmail.

 Why We Need Dropbox Alternatives

 Thankfully we do have plenty of alternatives that can offer us the same services with more storage capacity.
-Here are 7 Best Dropbox Alternatives you can opt for when you are running against the limitations of Dropbox.
+Here are the 7 Best Dropbox Alternatives you can opt for when you are running against the limitations of Dropbox.

 Top 7 Cloud Storage Services for 2018

 Furthermore, the additional access to tools like Google Sheets, Docs, Slides, Calendar, Hangouts comes as a productivity bonus with Google Drive.
 Also, if you want to upgrade and purchase Google G Suite, you will get access to the best Google tools pack.
-With the starting price of 10$/month, you get a powerful email (@yourdomain.com) along with access to multiple analytical tools by Google and you do get the unlimited storage space benefit as well.
+With the starting price of 10$/month, you get a powerful email (@yourdomain.com) along with access to multiple analytical tools by Google, and you do get the unlimited storage space benefit as well.

-It lets you create/edit/share your documents no matter what device you are running on.
+It lets you create/edit,/share your documents no matter what device you are running on.
 However, sharing your files with others might not be a great experience in OneDrive.

 The user interface and navigation across all platforms are sleek and smooth.
-It mainly targeted the business user base and makes it simple to organize and edit documents and files.
+It mainly targeted the business user base and made it simple to organize and edit documents and files.
 The Box.com web version offers you to work either on Microsoft Office or Google Docs using a free Box.com plugin.

 One of the best things about Mediafire is its super optimized file manager, with which you can manage your files and folders on any device.
 Unlike most of the other cloud service, Mediafire doesn’t have bandwidth limitations – no matter how much popular your links are.

-Mediafire has a lot to offer and I highly recommend this cloud storage service.
+Mediafire has a lot to offer, and I highly recommend this cloud storage service.
 But the only thing I don’t like is the download page is filled with too many ads when you are on a free account.

 Considering that pCloud is a company operated in Switzerland, it is obvious that they focus a lot on the security part.
-With pCloud, you get relatively more security options than Dropbox both in paid and free plans.
-If you want even more security then you can go for pCloud Crypto @3.99$/Year which encrypts all your data uploaded in the cloud with the key only available to you.
-If you still doubt its security then let me tell you, pCloud has announced a bounty worth 1 million dollars if anyone can breach it.
+With pCloud, you get relatively more security options than Dropbox, both in paid and free plans.
+If you want even more security, then you can go for pCloud Crypto @3.99$/Year, which encrypts all your data uploaded in the cloud with the key only available to you.
+If you still doubt its security, then let me tell you, pCloud has announced a bounty worth 1 million dollars if anyone can breach it.

-If you still doubt about pCloud reliability and performance (as its an infamous company), you can take a glance at its customers’ list. pCloud boasts about having industry-leading customers like Pepsi, CocaCola, Snapchat, Uber and many others.
+If you still doubt about pCloud reliability and performance (as it’s an infamous company), you can take a glance at its customers’ list. pCloud boasts about having industry-leading customers like Pepsi, CocaCola, Snapchat, Uber, and many others.

-We have built this list of 7 Best Dropbox alternatives and included the most promising and reliable cloud storage services available in the market.
+We have built this list of the 7 Best Dropbox alternatives and included the most promising and reliable cloud storage services available in the market.
 We are pretty sure that your hunt for the best Dropbox alternative has finally come to an end.